 How can I purchase an AED?

-Emergency Health Services is in charge of the provincial AED Registry.
-We do not sell AEDs nor do we promote the sale of any one make or model.
+Emergency Health Services is in charge of the provincial AED Registry program.
+We do not sell AEDs nor do we endorse one make or model of AED over the other.
 We follow the Canadian Heart & Stroke suggestion to contact and/or compare each AED company and to make a decision based on your own organizational needs.
-Heart & Stroke have a list of Health Canada approved AEDs on their website:

 How do I maintain my AED?

 All AED maintenance items should be covered by the manufacturer or vendor you purchased your device from; please refer to the manual that came with your AED at the time of purchase or donation.
 If you have any concerns about your device, please contact your vendor.